dbenayoun/IASD/Flight/README.md

 ![reshuffle datset](2024-09-24_21-31-13.png)

-8. create a feature with delays < 15min, between 15 and 60min, and above 60min => tran, test
+8. create a feature delay given a threshold (or may be few classes ?) , and above 60min => tran, test
 9. Random forest :

 Input: